Vassilis Saleas

-Vasilis Saleas (Βασίλης Σαλέας) is a clarinetist from Greece.
+Vasilis Saleas (Βασίλης Σαλέας) is a clarinetist from Greece with Romani descent.

 A former accompanist for Dionisis Savopoulos, Saleas has worked with Vangelis since the early 1990s.
 His debut solo album, Orama: The Music of Vangelis, featured interpretations of Vangelis' compositions.

 Biography

 Saleas is of Gypsy origin and he was born in Mesolongi in 1958.
 A year after, he moved to Athens.
 He was taught to play the clarinet at the age of nine having his father as his teacher and he performed his first club concert two years later.
 By the age of 14 he had mastered the clarinet and recorded his first disc.